Immigration Medical Exam (IME)

 It surely sounds like you have to go do a knowledge test and many applicants whose first language is not English are confused by this “exam” term… but no, it is not such thing.

-An immigration medical exam (IME) is a physical examination from a medical practitioner who has been approved by the Government of Canada, that checks your overall health.
+An immigration medical exam (IME) is a physical examination from a medical doctor who has been approved by the Government of Canada, that checks your overall health.

-Do I need a medical exam for the Working Holiday application?
+Do I need a medical exam for the IEC application?

 All participants, regardless of nationality need an immigration medical exam (IME) in the two following situations.